-The flight deck was converted to an antenna array with two directional and two omni-directional antennas.
-The aircraft hangar bay was converted into communication spaces although one aircraft elevator was retained to allow servicing of equipment and boat storage.
 In the communication spaces were installed 24 radio transmitters with low through ultra-high frequencies.
 To provide the necessary cooling of equipment in the communications spaces, three 120-ton air conditioning units were installed with 130 tons dedicated for the communications spaces.
 The remaining air conditioning tonnage was routed to the other interior spaces of the ship.

 All the WWII boilers and steam turbines were retained.
 However, the original boiler and engine room designs were modified in 1966.
 The original design prevented both screws from being used if one of the boilers needed maintenance while underway.
 This was due to the WWII design calling for the ship to have two separate and distinct engineering plants; one for each screw.
 Because of this, when one boiler was taken down while underway, the ship had to go to single-screw operation.
 Due to an event in 1966 on the DMZ, the ship's chief engineer, the boiler technicians (BT), and machinist mates (MM) redesigned the steam lines to allow for a steam cross-connect whereby the ship could operate both shafts from a single fire-room when boiler maintenance was needed while underway.
 After approval by the Bureau of Ships, the necessary modifications were installed at United States Fleet Activities Sasebo during the ship's maintenance period in the latter part of 1966.